Where's the cheapest gas in Algona? - NewsBreak

 Where's the cheapest gas in Algona?

-According to a survey by GasBuddy, Casey's at 602 E State St was the cheapest station in the area, with regular listed at $2.89 per gallon at the pumps Wednesday.
-That was compared to Casey's at 602 E State St, where a gallon of regular was selling for $2.89.
+One Stop at 220 S Phillips Ave was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $2.84 per gallon Wednesday.
+By comparison, the most expensive gallon was at Casey's at 602 E State St, where a gallon of regular was selling for $2.89.

-Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
-Across the greater Algona area, GasBuddy recorded the average price of gas at $2.89 per gallon for regular.
+Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
+As of 05:55 PM, Tuesday, the average price was $2.88 per gallon for regular.

 |Regular